isimmons/tickets-please/README.md

 There is also a app wide config setting in config/sanctum.php that is set to null by default. you can enter a numeric value (minutes) here and it will override any tokens expires_at field in the database.
 [token expiration docs](https://laravel.com/docs/11.x/sanctum#token-expiration)

+## Designing Response Payloads
+In order to adhere to the [JSON API Specification](https://jsonapi.org/), we can create a resource and build out our structure there.
+See resources/V1/TicketResource In Postman I have set the Accept header to `application/vnd.api+json` which is required for JSON:API as the media type.
+The Laravel resource automatically wraps our data in the data wrapper so we don't have to worry about including that in the returned array.

+I'm not sure yet if it is correct but to get rid of squigglies (property accessed via magic method) from the IDE we can add @property doc comments to the resource class.

+Resources are great for both api and web responses because they give us a place to include/omit properties from the response data.
+User data is a good example of where you don't want to provide any data other than what is needed to the front end (for security and data privacy)